-I want to challenge you to send some of that love to yourself in 2010.
+I want to challenge you to send some of that love to yourself.
 If you’re worried that that sounds too selfish, think of it this way: how can you care for your family and friends if you aren’t taking good care of yourself?
 Good self-care means different things to different people.
-Maybe you could use a weekly massage to combat the stiffness that comes from sitting at a desk all day.
+Maybe you could use a weekly massage at corporate chair massage chicago to combat the stiffness that comes from sitting at a desk all day.
 Maybe you need to start taking a yoga or meditation class to reduce the impact of stress.
 Maybe you need to get some psychotherapy to help you navigate a difficult life issue.
 Maybe you need to try some acupuncture for that nagging pain in your back or neck that hasn’t gone away as quickly as you’d hoped.
 Whatever it is, there is no better time than right now to start taking better care of yourself, and this is especially true when times are hard.
 How else will we get through those hard times in one piece so we can enjoy the good times when come around again?

 Here are my top five reasons to make acupuncture a part of your self-care routine this year: